 While we rely on imported farmed pupae from the Tropics, we have always had an active breeding program to boost the numbers.

-Some of the specialist host plants takes years to source and then another two or three years before we have them big enough to try it out.
-If successful, that first test might breed five or six caterpillars on a plant before we run out of leaves, the adult butterflies of which last just a few weeks and about ten percent fly at any one time.
+Some of the specialist host plants takes years to source and then another two or three years before we have them big enough to try and breed something on them.
+If successful, that first test might breed five or six caterpillars on a plant before we run out of leaves, the adult butterflies of which then last just a few weeks and about ten percent fly at any one time.
 This is why butterfly houses are expensive.